Phytophthora infestans: Historical impact

 During the First World War, all of the copper in Germany was used for shell casings and electric wire and therefore none was available for making copper sulfate to spray potatoes.
 A major late blight outbreak on potato in Germany therefore went untreated, and the resulting scarcity of potatoes contributed to the deaths from the blockade.

 Since 1941, Eastern Africa has been suffering potato production losses because of strains of P. infestans from Europe.

 France, Canada, the United States, and the Soviet Union researched P. infestans as a biological weapon in the 1940s and 1950s.
 Potato blight was one of more than 17 agents that the United States researched as potential biological weapons before the nation suspended its biological weapons program.
-Dr. Mannon Gallegley, deceased faculty from WVA worked in the late blight bioweapons program in the 1940s.
+Dr. Mannon Gallegley, a faculty member at WVA, worked in the late blight bioweapons program in the 1940s.
 It is unclear whether the pathogen was ever deployed.
 Whether a weapon based on the pathogen would be effective is questionable, due to the difficulties in delivering viable pathogen to an enemy's fields, and the role of uncontrollable environmental factors in spreading the disease.

 Late blight (A2 type) has not yet been detected in Australia and strict biosecurity measures are in place.
 The disease has been seen in China, India and south-east Asian countries.

 A large outbreak of P. infestans occurred on tomato plants in the Northeast United States in 2009.

 In light of the periodic epidemics of P. infestans ever since its first emergence, it may be regarded as a periodically emerging pathogen – or a periodically "re-emerging pathogen".